Euro 2022 team of the tournament

 Stars of the future and unlikely heroes have emerged during Euro 2022, while others have cemented themselves as the best on the continent.

-Here, the PA news agency takes a look at the team of the tournament.
+Here, the PA news agency takes a look at the team of the tournament, with finalists England and Germany providing seven of the 11 players.

 She delivered, turning out a tournament-topping 23 saves before her side bowed out to France in the quarter-finals.
-With Van Veenendaal announcing her retirement this week, Van Domselaar looks set for more regular appearances.
+With Van Veenendaal announcing her retirement this week, the torch has officially been passed.

+Jorge Vilda’s side’s tournament-leading possession and passing accuracy, combined with their masterful, tiki-taka style seemed to flummox the Lionesses, who were goalless through the first half.
+Leon made 39 ball recoveries, while the Barcelona star also took a tournament-leading 22 corners.

+The Lionesses did not just score the most goals in the tournament, they also conceded just two.
+Much of this had to do with the impressive performance put in by centre-back Bright, who anchored England’s back line and provided steady assurance when her team-mates relinquished possession in dangerous areas.

 Beth Mead (England)

-A shoo-in for this list who could walk away with the Golden Boot after netting six goals in five matches for the Lionesses prior to the final, including a hat-trick in England’s 8-0 group stage win over Norway.
-It was a decisive victory over a quality side that felt like an early turning point in this tournament, when England started to wonder if it really could come home.
+The Golden Boot winner with six goals, helped by a brilliant hat-trick in England’s 8-0 group stage win over Norway.
+It was a decisive victory over a quality side that felt like an early turning point in this tournament, when England started to wonder if they really could bring the trophy home.

-The Arsenal striker, who used her omission from Team GB’s Tokyo Olympics squad last summer to fuel her brilliant Euros, also averaged one assist per match heading into the final.
+The Arsenal forward, who used her omission from Team GB’s Tokyo Olympics squad last summer to fuel her brilliant Euros, added five assists along the way.

-Mead’s Golden Boot rival netted both goals in Germany’s 2-1 semi-final with France, setting a record in the process.
-The skipper scored at least once in all five of the eight-time European champions’ matches, with no other player in the competition’s history netting in as many contests in a single Euros.

-Injuries prevented Popp from participating in the last two editions, and the Olympic gold medallist has certainly made the most of finally getting to play in 2022.

 Kosovare Asllani (Sweden)